b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 This revised narrative combines the strengths of the previous version while incorporating insightful academic studies related to the vi, Vim, and Neovim ecosystem.
 It highlights the research surrounding these editors, further enriching the understanding of their cultural and technical significance within the *NIX world.

 All three: vi, Vim and Neovim, have been ported to the Termux Android CLI, and co-exist.
 I use all three.
 But, that's just me, I embrace the quirk of difference, I find the dynamism of value.
+Interestingly, as I am constantly iterating and developing my Neovim configurations and Lua Plugins, there are often errors with my Neovim configuration, that I need to research to resolve and often depend upon the extended Neovim community to help resolve.
+So, in practice, whilst I am pursuing the perfect bespoke, personalised, IDE for my workflow and use-case, I often end up using Vim, without plugins.
+This is less than ideal, but I contend the Neovim iteration, will be profoundly beneficial and incredibly useful, in the near future.
+There is probably a simple way to have a stable Neovim and Lua plugin configuration; and an unstable, progressive Neovim and Lua configuration, so I could continue using Neovim, whilst I iterate and extend its functionality.
+But, at present, I have not yet progressed this solution, and in practice oft-fall-back and rest upon the mainstay of Vim.

 Prior to my coding and scripting endeavours, as a writer and researcher, that has through rote, come to powerfully resource and bootstrap, the digital computational environment, I have navigated countless text editors and word-processing applications: proprietary, shareware, open source and FOSS.
 This experience has lent me a practical breadth of the potentialities and possibilities of difference, within and between, the human-centred text processing vehicle and medium.
 As well as its history and development.
 Currently, I have an indeterminate number of such packages and applications installed, but my workhorse and most-used app and go-to, is 'Floating Apps (multitasking)' from the Google Play Store.
 This application is quite a marvel, as well as unideal.
 It has a daunting plethora of sub-applications and functionalities, all of which bar the note-taking functionality, I persistently, stupidly and arrogantly, fail to use.
 It also potentially records and reports everything I do on my device to curious and/or malicious actors.
 I am aware of this, yet I irrationality persist in its use.
 I use Floating app the most, on both my phone and tablet, almost every time I turn on or access my hand-held devices.
 It has all the mantatory functions I require, but comes with bugs and quirks.
 I found another way to get the persistent-floating, window-resisable, almost immediately-accessible, functionality I absolutely require, through one of the developer of Android's 'QuickEdit+’ also sourced from Play.
 I purchased the app, and vehemently complained about the app not having, at minimum, my mandatory requirements.
 The developer wrote to me apologetically, and offered the esotericism, of how to make almost any, text editor or word processor within an esotericism forded through the built-in functionality, of Samsung Galaxy's OneUI, in its current evocations.
 Even so enlightened, facilitated and humbled by their imparting of such powerful wisdom, I still returned to, favoured, and wantonly, persisted with Floating.
 This is in evidence, of what I alluded to earlier.
 But I daresay, anticipate and expect, in my Neovim CLI journey subsuming the integration with Tmux and widgets, that I will find a way to customise, if not script and programme, my own solution to this requirement that leverages the confluence of these tools and plugins and their granularity, to realise the perfect solution.